The museum is open. Tickets for visits are available via online booking.

 In line with visitor attractions throughout the country, the museum has undergone an extensive review of its procedures to ensure it can operate in a ‘Covid Safe’ way; ensuring the wellbeing of visitors and staff.

 Admission is now by pre-bookable timed slots, with the museum’s capacity significantly reduced to allow social distancing of 2m for visitor comfort and peace of mind.
 Specified routes around the galleries are marked and the screens and hand sanitiser stations are in place.
-From 24 July, face coverings are required when you enter the museum as the admissions area is also our retail space.
+Please wear a face covering in the shop and galleries, unless you are exempt.

 “We have run a full risk assessment as required to make sure we are able to open confidently and welcome visitors again,” adds Lynda.
 “As an independent museum, we are reliant on the income from admissions, donations and shop sales to be able to keep operating, so it has been an incredibly worrying time over the past three and a half months.
 We have no idea if people are going to be willing or able to venture out to visit heritage attractions this summer, but we know that if they chose to visit us, and we really hope they do, we are ready to welcome them.”

-The museum is open Monday to Saturday 10am to 4.30pm with admission slots available for bookings up to and including Monday 31 August.
+The museum is open Monday to Saturday 10am to 4.30pm with last entry at 3.30pm.